-The objective of the traffic and transport management sub-plan is to limit the potential for traffic accidents, including vessel collisions, aircraft and vehicle incidents.
+The objective of the traffic and transport management sub-plan is to limit the potential for traffic accidents, including aircraft and vehicle incidents.

 Implementation of the Traffic and Transport Management Sub-plan will be responsibility of the Safety, Health and Environment (SHE) Manager.
-The SHE Manager is responsible for ensuring the implementation of this sub-plan and that all activities associated with the project are in full compliance with relevant statutory environmental regulations, the FRL environment policy and the FRHEP Construction Environmental Management and Monitoring Plan (EMMP).
+The SHE Manager is responsible for ensuring the implementation of this sub-plan and all the activities associated with the project in full compliance with relevant statutory environmental regulations, the FRL environment policy and the project Construction Environmental Management and Monitoring Plan (EMMP).